Anyone who fishes, hunts, or traps must have the appropriate permit or qualify for an exemption.

 Certain permits are required, without exception, based on the activity.

-Trout fishing requires a trout permit if fishing outside a trout park.
+Trout fishing requires a trout permit to keep trout outside a trout park, or to fish in the upper portion of Lake Taneycomo.
 A daily trout fishing tag is required in trout parks.

 Deer hunting requires a valid deer hunting permit.